machawk1/wail/README.md

 <blockquote>/wail/dist/WAIL</blockquote>

-and take note of the plethora of errors that still need to be resolved for #2.
+and take note of the plethora of errors that still need to be resolved for <a href="https://github.com/machawk1/wail/issues/2">#2</a>.

 <h2>Problems?
 Questions?</h2>